parmsam/cdc-opioid-prescribing-rates/README.md

 * Stores data in the specified directory as an excel file
 * Plots opioid Rx rates across years based on specified filters

+Generated plots, filtered data, and full data stored in repo.